Zianon Pazniak: Archaeological career

 On 3 June 1988, Zianon Pazniak made public his research on NKVD mass executions in the forest of Kurapaty near Minsk, which he did alongside Yauhen Shmygalev.
 He published the article in the newspaper Litaratura i Mastactwa (Literature and Art) under the title "Kurapaty - the road to death", where it was specifically published because the newspaper was relatively small, so it would be missed by Soviet censorship.
 Vasil Bykaŭ wrote the preface to the article.
 He, for the first time in Soviet Belarus, used the term genocide to define the events at Kurapaty, which became known as "genozid".
 He stated that the events at Kurapaty were a symbol of "Stalinist genocide" to make a method of changing demographics.
 He later used these terms against Lukashenko, who he stated led a regime of "cultural genocide" to eliminate Belarusian culture.
 According to the book "Kurapaty: The Investigation Continues", which was published soon after in 1990, three boys in Zeleny Lug made the discovery of 23 of the graves on 1 May 1988, but Pazniak himself did not actually do the excavation part and only arrived after to document it and do an examination of the graves.
-The article was broadcast on central television and republished in newspapers, and so the prosecutor of the BSSR, Georgy Tarnavsky, opened a criminal case into Kurapaty, which led to a commission being formed headed by Yazep Brolišs.
+The article was broadcast on central television and republished in newspapers, prompting the Prosecutor of the BSSR, Georgy Tarnavsky, to open a criminal case into Kurapaty.
+The commission for the case was headed by Yazep Brolišs.
 This quickly evoked a response in Belarusian society that was anti-Soviet due to the executions and also ignited independence sentiments.
 In-depth excavations of the tract were conducted starting on 6 July, which Pazniak participated in, which eventually concluded that more than 100 thousand people were buried at Kurapaty.